kvarak/dnd/docs/_Folk/aasimar.md

     **Radiant Soul**.
 Starting at 3rd level, you can use your ***action*** to unleash the divine energy within yourself, causing your eyes to glimmer and two luminous, incorporeal wings to sprout from your back.

     Your transformation lasts for 1 minute or until you end it as a ***bonus action***.
-While transformed, you have a flying speed of 30 feet, and once on each of your turns, you can deal extra radiant damage to one target when you deal damage to it with an attack or a spell.
+While transformed, you have a flying speed of 30 ft, and once on each of your turns, you can deal extra radiant damage to one target when you deal damage to it with an attack or a spell.
 The extra radiant damage equals your level.

     Once you use this trait, you can't use it again until you finish a long rest.

 - #### Fallen Aasimar
     An aasimar who was touched by dark powers as a youth or who turns to evil in early adulthood can become one of the fallen-a group of aasimar whose inner light has been replaced by shadow.

     **Necrotic Shroud**.
 Starting at 3rd level, you can use your ***action*** to unleash the divine energy within yourself, causing your eyes to turn into pools of darkness and two skeletal, ghostly, flightless wings to sprout from your back.
-The instant you transform, other creatures within 10 feet of you that can see you must each succeed on a Charisma saving throw (DC 8 + your proficiency bonus + your Charisma modifier) or become frightened of you until the end of your next turn.
+The instant you transform, other creatures within 10 ft of you that can see you must each succeed on a Charisma saving throw (DC 8 + your proficiency bonus + your Charisma modifier) or become frightened of you until the end of your next turn.

     Your transformation lasts for 1 minute or until you end it as a ***bonus action***.
 While transformed, once on each of your turns, you can deal extra necrotic damage to one target when you deal damage to it with an attack or a spell.
 The extra necrotic damage equals your level.